gammapy/gammapy/docs/spectrum/energy_group.rst

 Other API
 ---------

-Should we re-expose the energy grouping options in the API that does the flux point computation, for convenience?
+Should we expose some pre-baked common energy grouping options in the API that does the flux point computation, for convenience?

+Most users will not have to / want to fiddle with this much.

 Gammapy implementation
 ======================